ccfingers/getridof/README.md

 8th) Within the Demo, study it, play with it, and etc...

+The software supports 6 delimitors...
+   1) No delimitor, 2) the dash, 3) the colon, 4) the slash, 5) the period, and 6) the backslash.

 Here are of the (144)date formats that the software supports......

        1) MMDDYY                2) D-mmm-YY         3) MM/DD/YY               4) D/mmm/YY            5) YY.MM.DD